 Where to stay in the Clare Valley

-For a small region, there is plenty of great Clare Valley accommodation to chose from.
+For a small region, there is plenty of great Clare Valley accommodation to choose from.
 You’ll find a number of quaint cottages on Airbnb, as well as local guesthouses and hotels.
 We stayed at Clare Country Club which is in the northern part of Clare and has lots of facilities including a golf course, pool and spa.

 Another lovely place to stay in Clare Valley is at Skillogalee, located next to the Skillogalee Winery and Restaurant (more on that later), which has gorgeous cottages with views of the vineyards.
 You’ll also find motels, glamping and caravan parks in Clare and the neighbouring towns.